andremichalowski2/React-Todo/README.md

   - <TodoForm /> (input + add button + clear button)
     - (there should be add and clear functionality)

-- [] Add the functionality to toggle your todo's completed flag from `false` to `true`.
-  - [] Once a todo is completed, be sure to demonstrate to the user that the todo is completed by adding a line-through style property if the completed flag is true.
-- [] Add the ability to remove any todos that you have completed. `.filter` will be your best friend here.
-When a user clicks on the `Clear Completed` button call your handler function that will filter out any todos that have the completed flag toggled to `true`.
-- **Now is the time to style** Take your time to make this an app that you can be proud of.

 1. Update <App /> to start project:
   - update constructor:
     - state